Joe-Degs/software-machines/README.md

 - Whereas the array stack is just one contigous chunk, the cactus/spaghetti stack is list of memory cells linked together, basically a linked list.
 It is a functional data type especially if you make it immutable.
+#### Maps
+- maps are basically just key value pairs.
+This is the holy grail of datastructures.
+If you in the computer programming business, every turn you take you will hear somebody talking about hash maps, lookup tables, hash tables etc which are all maps.
+In distributed computing we have consistent hashing algorithms which use maps too.
+So yeah its a great deal for me, finally getting to play with map implementations is a great deal for me.
+- *Implementation Details*:
+There are three basic aspects to maps.
+1. where the (key, value) pairs are stored. __associative arrays__
+2. a way to search for (key, value) pairs. __search algorithm__
+3. a map interface to be able to *set* and *get* (key, value) pairs easily.
+   __buckets__